Nemoura dubitans

 This male was netted in the same area as the last pair.

-different male Nemoura dubitans showing forewing and epiproct (before and after clearing), Wendling Beck Environment Project (Norfolk, UK), 29th April 2023
+different male Nemoura dubitans showing forewing and epiproct (before and after clearing), Wendling Beck Project (Norfolk, UK), 29th April 2023